-This Bard air conditioning system is comprised of MEGA-TEC wall-mounted air conditioners matched with an LC6000 supervisory controller or Bard PGD/PGDx stand-alone display.
-If only one wall-mounted air conditioner is being used, it can be matched with either the LC6000 supervisory controller or stand-alone controller (see Single Unit Operation on page 3 for information on the PGD and PGDx).
-If more than one wall mount is installed, the LC6000 controller must be matched with the air conditioning units.
+This Bard air conditioning system is composed of MEGA-TEC wall-mounted air conditioners matched with an LC6000 supervisory controller.
 The wall-mount units are specifically engineered for telecom/motor control center rooms.

-NOTE: The LC6000 supervisory controller or standalone display and MEGA-TEC wall-mount units are designed specifically to work together.
-The controller or stand-alone display cannot run other brands of systems, nor can other controllers run the MEGA-TEC wall-mount units.
+NOTE: The LC6000 supervisory controller and MEGA-TEC wall-mount units are designed specifically to work together.
+The controller cannot run other brands of systems, nor can other controllers run the MEGA-TEC wall-mount units.
 They are a complete system, and must be used together.